cowprotocol/cowswap/src/custom/pages/PrivacyPolicy/PrivacyPolicy.md

 	For further information and the applicable data protection provisions of Google Analytics, please visit [https://policies.google.com/privacy?hl=en_GB](https://policies.google.com/privacy?hl=en_GB)

+ * **Appzi**

+   We use Appzi to collect feedback from users that wish to do it.
+Through this tool we will be collecting the following data:
+		   a.
+Operating System
+		   b.
+Browser Details
+		   c.
+Screen Size
+		   d.
+Localisation
+		   e.
+Part of your wallet address
+		   f.
+ENS address
+For further information and the applicable data protection provisions of Appzi, please visit https://www.appzi.com/privacy/

 ### 4. Sharing Your Personal Data
 We may pass your information to our Business Partners, administration centres, third party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing our services to you.